vihuvac/recaptcha-bundle/README.md

-GoogleRecaptchaBundle
+VihuvacRecaptchaBundle
 ======================

-This bundle provides easy reCAPTCHA form field for Symfony.
+This bundle provides easy reCAPTCHA form field for Symfony in order to protect your website from spam and abuse.

 ## Installation

 ### Step 1: Using Composer (recommended)

-To install GoogleRecaptchaBundle with Composer just add the following to your `composer.json` file:
+To install VihuvacRecaptchaBundle with Composer just add the following to your `composer.json` file:

 ```js
 // composer.json

 {
     // ...
     "require": {